revbayes/revbayes.github.io/home/singularity.md

 ## What is Singularity?

-Singularity is a container format designed for use in HPC.
+Singularity is a container runtime designed for use in HPC.

 Containers can run without root access on any Linux system with Singularity installed.